ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 </textvar>
 ```

 The leakage is often reported as an average percentage per country.
+LISFLOOD also allows to account for interventions to reduce leakages compared to the current scenario: this is achieved via the input value *LeakageReductionFraction*.

+$LeakageFraction$ is therefore adjusted as follows:
+$LeakageFraction$ = $LeakageFraction$ * (1-$LeakageReductionFraction$)

-The water demand defined in _dom.nc_ is then augmented by the leakage fraction to estimate the water abstracted to fufil the demand:
+The water demand defined in _dom.nc_ is then augmented by the leakage fraction to estimate the water abstracted to fulfill the demand:

 $$DomesticWaterAbstraction = DomesticDemand · (1 + LeakageFraction)$$

+Water saving strategies implemented by the households (and not included in the current use scenario) reduces the DomesticDemand, and, consequently, DomesticWaterAbstraction.

+Water saving strategies are accounted for using WaterSavingFraction

+$$DomesticAbstraction = DomesticDemand \cdot \left( 1 - WaterSavingFraction \right) · (1 + LeakageFraction)$$

+$WaterSavingFraction$, $LeakageFraction$, and $LeakageReductionFraction$ must be provided as input to the model.
+The baseline value is 0, the maximum value is 1.
+The value of $DomesticAbstraction$ is reduced by *WaterSavingFraction* and increased by *DomesticLeakage*.

+The leakage volume is considered lost due to evaporation.
+Consequently to the definitions above, the leakage volume is
+Leakage = LeakageFraction * DomesticDemand \cdot \left( 1 - WaterSavingFraction \right)

-The actual water consumption of the domestic sector is far smaller than the abstraction, and is defined in the settings file either as a constant or a map:
+It must be considered that only a fraction of the domestic water demand is consumed by the households.
+This fraction is the consumptive use, it is a value between 0 ans 1, and it is defined in the settings file.
+It can be either a constant or a map:

 ```xml
 <textvar name="DomesticConsumptiveUseFraction" value="0.20">